eth-educators/eth-docker/README.md

 ## Choose a client

-I am deathly afraid of causing you to run two validators in parallel, leading to you getting slashed.

-Therefore, I am asking you to choose one client, and one client only, and copy its corresponding file in.
-This is not ideal.
-If you'd like to collaborate on a shell wrapper that makes this easier, please get in touch via the ethstaker Discord.

 There is a default file which runs lighthouse with local geth.
 If you are good with the default, just run with that.

 You'll be copying from the directory `clients` to the file `docker-compose.yml` in this directory.
 Current options are: